 Faithful parenting is different from successful parenting.

 My job is to be a faithful parent.
 My job is to be a godly mom.
 My job is NOT to have well behaved or godly children.
 That responsibility is on them.
 My work remains rooted in truth and faith, not results.
-Results are not something we cannot control when dealing with another human soul.
+Results are not something we can control when dealing with another human soul.
 My child might become the next Mother Theresa.
 My child may, like a lost sheep, wander far from truth.
 While each situation may require different responses and cause different feelings, my job remains the same: to be a godly parent… regardless.
 A faithful parent.
 Faithful in times of great joy and in great sorrow.

 Successful parenting has its roots deep in the dark soil of pride.
 Faithful parenting has origins in steady, light-filled truth.
 It is easy for successful parents to pat themselves on the back at every good decision their child makes like it is THEIR success.
 Yet when their child messes up, it bites back bitterly.
 They will start to shoulder the blame even when it isn’t a load they are meant to carry.